 The normalization is, of course, possible only if the measure is not zero.
 The discovered error in \cite{Wer3} puts it into serious doubts in a general case.
-In \cite{Wer13}, it was only shown that the measure is not zero if all the maps of the CMS are contractions (which does not go far beyond the case accessible by means of a Gibbs measure), with a little comfort that no openness of the Markov partition is required (which makes the local energy function still only measurable in general).
+At the time of writing, it has only been shown in \cite{Wer13} that the measure is not zero if all the maps of the CMS are contractions (which does not go far beyond the case accessible by means of a Gibbs measure), with a little comfort that no openness of the Markov partition is required (which makes the local energy function still only measurable in general).

-The method which is used in \cite{Wer13} is based on the proof that the logarithm of the supremum of the density function of an invariant measure with respect to the initial measure along the trajectories is integrable, which seems to be a very strong condition.
+The method which is used in \cite{Wer13} is based on the proof that the logarithm of the supremum of the density function of an invariant measure with respect to the initial one along the trajectories is integrable, which seemed to be a very strong condition in general.

-Trying to weaken that led to the introduction of the {\it relative entropy measure} in this article (Subsection \ref{rems}).
+Trying to weaken that led to the introduction of a {\it relative entropy measure} in this article (Subsection \ref{rems}).
 The proof that it is a measure is based just on a few of its properties, which are weaker than that of an outer measure.
 It requires a notion of an {\it outer measure approximation} and a generalization of the Carath\'{e}odory theorem for it.
-The extension of the {\it Measure Theory} on such constructions in a general setting, based on sequences of {\it measurement pairs}, which can be called {\it Dynamical Measure Theory}, was developed in \cite{Wer15}.
-It enable us to compute and analyze all lower bounds for the DDMs in this paper.
+The extension of the {\it Measure Theory} on such constructions in a general setting, based on sequences of {\it measurement pairs}, which can be called the {\it Dynamical Measure Theory}, was developed in \cite{Wer15}.
+It enables us to compute and analyze all lower bounds for the DDMs in this paper.

-All lower bounds for the DDMs in this article are obtained in the case when the measurement pairs are generated by an invertible map from an initial $\sigma$-algebra and a measure on it.
-Moreover, for the computations of the lower bounds, we will always assume that there exists an invariant measure which is absolutely continuous with respect to the initial measure.
+All lower bounds for the DDMs here are obtained in the case when the measurement pairs are generated by an invertible map from an initial $\sigma$-algebra and a measure on it.
+Moreover, for the computations of the lower bounds, we will always assume that there exists an invariant measure $\Lambda$ which is absolutely continuous with respect to the initial one, $\phi_0$.

-The first such lower bound is given by means of the relative entropy measure in Theorem \ref{acl}.
+In this paper, we develop the dynamical measure theory slightly further by showing that the set functions arising here as outer measure approximations satisfy the regularity property (Lemma \ref{omr}), which, together with the fact that their restrictions on measurable set are measures, implies that they must be outer measures (Proposition \ref{omp}).